Topological roots of the Bernstein-Sato polynomial of plane curves: Proof of Theorem B

 \begin{remark} Since for any exceptional divisor \(E_i\), \(v_i(f^\nu \dd x) = \nu N_i\), the only possible topological root coming from a non-exceptional divisor that can be a double root in \cref{thm-main-2} is \(-\frac{1}{N_i}\).
 In this case, the multiplicity will be detected by the exceptional divisor adjacent to the strict transform, except for the trivial case \(f = x^Ny^M \).
 Moreover, if \(-\frac{1}{N_i}\) has multiplicity 2, then it is necessarily the log canonical threshold at \(x \in \mathbb{C}^2\), see \cite[Thm.
 4.2]{Vey95}. \end{remark}

-Since irreducible plane curves have semi-simple monodromy, see \cite{Tra72}, the reduced Bernstein-Sato polynomial has no multiple roots and, for this case, we have the following closed expression for the topological roots given by \cref{thm-main-2}.
+Since irreducible plane curves have semisimple monodromy, see \cite{Tra72}, the reduced Bernstein-Sato polynomial has no multiple roots and, for this case, we have the following closed expression for the topological roots given by \cref{thm-main-2}.

 \begin{corollary} Let \(f : (\mathbb{C}^2, x) \longrightarrow (\mathbb{C}, 0)\) be an irreducible plane curve with semigroup \(\Gamma = \langle \overline{\beta}_0, \overline{\beta}_1, \dots, \overline{\beta}_g \rangle\).
 Then, the set of topological roots of geometric origin from \cref{thm-main-2} is